 The spiral-pattern braid in the photo below is just under 5 feet in length (all these braids are cotton embroidery floss).

 Update: Braids can be up to twice that length if each end is braided separately.
 My test braid below turned out about 3 yards long (9 feet/ 2.74m).
-I cut 6 yds of embroidery floss for each spool, and wound only 3yds onto the spool, leaving the extra 3 yds hanging (well actually I folded and crochet-chained it into a more manageable bundle).
+I cut 6 yds of embroidery floss for each spool, and wound only 3yds onto the spool, leaving the extra 3 yds hanging (well actually I bundled the ends up temporarily into a more manageable bundle).
 Then started braiding at the mid-point of the warp.
 When I finished cranking out that first half, I then wound the opposite ends of the threads onto the emptied spools – after first threading each strand down through a spool-holder of the machine.
 I tightened the spools well to avoid looseness at the ‘join’, and then braided the other half of the warp.
-Exact final length of a braid is hard to predict because almost invariably some spools run out of thread long before others even though they all started with approximately the same length wound on – this is very puzzling!
+It’s hard to predict exactly how long the braid will turn out, because often one spool will run out of thread long before the others even though they all started with approximately the same length – this is very puzzling!

 A small round pattern booklet comes with the machine (upper right in product photo, and sample pattern page shown below).
 There are other pattern books available online.
 Most of the patterns are for 8-strand braids, but a few are for the full 12 spools.
 I love the pattern they call ‘Dream Beam,’ shown on the pattern booklet page below.
 It’s the color-pattern of the lowest braid in the group shot two photos up (pink, black, and gray embroidery floss).